 Jorge Piedra: Former Rockies outfielder was suspended for 10 days in April 2005 for violating the Major League performance-enhancing drug policy.

 Todd Pratt: Played for Phillies, Mets, Cubs and Braves from 1992-2006.
-Linked to Radomski, who said he sold Pratt small doses of steroids one or two times.
+Linked to Radomski, who said he sold Pratt small doses of steroids one or two times, according to the Mitchell Report.

 Manny Ramirez: Outfielder was suspended for 50 days in on May 7, 2009 as a member of the Dodgers for violating the MLB performance-enhancing drugs policy.
 He tested positive for chorionic gonadatropin (HCG), typically a drug females take for fertility issues.
 But the drug is also known to be taken by male steroid users in order to restart their body's natural production of testosterone.
-He faced a second suspension as a member of the Rays on April 9, 2011 for another positive test, but retired when faced with a 100-game suspension.
+He faced a second suspension as a member of the Rays on April 9, 2011 for another positive test, but retired from MLB when faced with a 100-game suspension.
+Was playing in Taiwan in 2013.

 Juan Rincon: Twins pitcher was suspended for 10 days in May 2005 for violating the MLB performance-enhancing drugs policy.